rzk-lang/sHoTT/src/hott/04-half-adjoint-equivalences.rzk.md

 ## Some further useful coherences

+We prove some further coherences from half-adjoint equivalences.
+Some of the lemmas below resemble lemmas from the section on embeddings.

 For a half-adjoint equivalence $f$ with inverse $g$ and coherence
 $G ⋅ f ∼ \text{ap}_f ⋅ H$ we show